srinthyay/Project-Management/Quiz 1/JACQUELINE_LEVEILLE.md

 Navigate to the [End of File](#end)

 My name is Jacqueline Leveille!
+***
-<br> Here are some cool stylistic elements I can do:
+Here are some cool stylistic elements I can do:

 - <ins>underlines<ins/>
 - **bold**